wuyichen24/system-design-knowledge/components/message_queue/Message_Queue.md

 | Learning curve | Gentle | Steep |
 | Ecosystem | Smaller | Larger |

+### How to choose
+- Choose *RabbitMQ* if
+   - Multiple routing mechanisms
+   - Low complexity and flat learning curve
+- Choose *Kafka* if
+   - Higher throughput
+   - Persistence of messages

 ## Common problems and solutions
 ### How to guarantee message order
 If a message queue cannot preserve the order of messages on its own, how to keep messages delivered in order (FIFO).